drchrispinnock/gcp-node-example/article.md

 			--network=${NETWORKURL} \
 			--history-mode=${MODE} \
 			--rpc-addr='127.0.0.1:8732' \
 			--net-addr='[::]:9732'"
 ```

-Then we download a snapshot and import it.
-Doing this allows us to quickly catchup with the network data.
+Then the script downloads a snapshot and imports it.
+Doing this allows us to quickly catch-up with the network data from a recent point.
+The snapshots at tzinit.org are usually no more than 4 hours old.

 ```
 # Download the snapshot and import it